cqbent/mwraadvisory/wp-content/plugins/wp-responsive-recent-post-slider/readme.txt

 Check [Demo and Features](https://demo.wponlinesupport.com/recent-post-slider-demo/) for additional information.

 When you want to makeover your WordPress website theme with something extraordinary and creative, you must consider WP responsive recent post slider.
 Help your website to get a slide-wise display to show the recent posts/news.
 Not just eye appealing, it is also loved by the visitors as they find it quite easy to locate the recent posts.

-You can also try our FREE plugin [Recent Posts Widget Designer](https://wordpress.org/plugins/recent-posts-widget-designer/) along with "Responsive Recent Post Slider/Carousel"

 Display unlimited number of WordPresss posts slider and carousel in a single page or post with different sets of options like category, limit, navigation type.